altschuler/imgui-knobs/README.md

  - `ImGuiKnobFlags_NoInput`: Hide the bottom drag input.
  - `ImGuiKnobFlags_ValueTooltip`: Show a tooltip with the current value on hover.
  - `ImGuiKnobFlags_DragHorizontal`: Use horizontal dragging (default is vertical).
+ - `ImGuiKnobFlags_RotateRelative`: Use rotate relative dragging.
+ - `ImGuiKnobFlags_RotateAbsolute`: Use rotate absolute dragging.
+ - `ImGuiKnobFlags_WrapAround`: Values wraparound when using the "rotate" flags.

 ### Size
 You can specify a size given as the width of the knob (will be scaled according to ImGui's `FontGlobalScale`).
 Default (0) will use 4x line height.